-With FaaS, you get the provider managing the servers running these functions, you are charged only when these functions get executed and it can easily scale to accommodate for a large number of requests or executions.
+With FaaS, you get the provider managing the servers running these functions, you are charged only when these functions get executed on request and it can easily scale to accommodate for a large number of requests or executions.

 The following companies use AWS Lambda Functions to provide FaaS services with a layer of abstraction and an user-friendly interface that makes both of them really good candidates for developers that want to dive into FaaS quickly and easily: